yutannihilation/gghighlight/README.md

 ![](man/figures/README-gghighlight-simple-1.png)<!-- -->

-The result is an usual ggplot object, so it is fully customizable.
+The result is a usual ggplot object, so it is fully customizable.
 For example, it can be used with custom themes and facets.

 ``` r